 The area is characterised by mild to hot summers and cool to cold winters.
-The 2021-2022 summer was milder than the previous year, with a maximum summer temperature of 32.6°C (Graph 6.2).
-July 2021 was the coldest month with minimum daily temperatures reaching - 3.9°C. Table 6.2 shows temperature for the past two reporting periods.
-Generally, the 2021/2022 year had greater variance in minimum monthly temperatures and less variance in maximum monthly temperatures than the previous reporting period.
+The 2022-2023 summer was hotter than the previous year, with a maximum summer temperature of 37.6°C (Graph 6.2).
+June 2023 was the coldest month with minimum daily temperatures reaching - 3.6°C. Table 6.2 shows temperature for the past two reporting periods.